nikerla/vc-content/pages/blogs/news/2015-10-21-integrating-virtocommerce-with-erp-and-other-systems-using-azure-api-app.md

 To start using Azure Logic apps refer to following links:

-* <a href="https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-create-a-logic-app/" target="_blank">Create a Logic App</a>
+* <a href="https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-create-a-logic-app/" target="_blank" rel="nofollow">Create a Logic App</a>
-* <a href="https://azure.microsoft.com/en-us/documentation/videos/azure-app-service-logic-apps-with-josh-twist/" target="_blank">Azure App Service Logic Apps</a>
+* <a href="https://azure.microsoft.com/en-us/documentation/videos/azure-app-service-logic-apps-with-josh-twist/" target="_blank" rel="nofollow">Azure App Service Logic Apps</a>

 Logic App can be used as some part of the integration process of the VirtoCommerce platform with the other systems.
 It can be an ERP system, customer notification, order fulfillment management or whatever system that exposes their api as an Azure API App or available in the Azure marketplace connectors list.